Connecting the Dots 2015

 Each year Stanford experts from a range of disciplines meet to discuss the interconnections and interactions among humanity's needs for and use of food, energy, water and the effect they have on climate and conflict.
-These experts will illustrate and evaluate some of the ways in which decisions in one resource area can lead to trade-offs or co-benefits in others, and discuss opportunities to make decisions that can have positive benefits in one area while avoiding negative or unintended consequences in other areas.
-This year, in celebration of our 5th anniversary of Connecting the Dots, we return to the food nexus.
+These experts illustrated and evaluated some of the ways in which decisions in one resource area can lead to trade-offs or co-benefits in others, and discussed opportunities to make decisions that can have positive benefits in one area while avoiding negative or unintended consequences in other areas.
+This year, in celebration of our 5th anniversary of Connecting the Dots, we returned to the food nexus.

 - Keynote Speaker: Karen Ross, Secretary of California Department of Food and Agriculture

-- Professor Stacey Bent, TomKat Center for Sustainable Energy, Precourt Institute for Energy, Chemical Engineering
+- Stacey Bent, TomKat Center for Sustainable Energy, Precourt Institute for Energy, Chemical Engineering

-- Professor Steve Luby (food - health nexus), Stanford Medicine, Stanford Woods Institute for the Environment, Freeman Spogli Institue for International Studies
+- Steve Luby (food - health nexus), Stanford Medicine, Stanford Woods Institute for the Environment, Freeman Spogli Institute for International Studies

 Student-led Breakout Sessions

 Christopher Seifert, Graduate Student, Environmental Earth System Science

 "Boondoggle or Risk Reducer?
 Crop Insurance as the Farm Subsidy of the 21st Century"

 - William Chapman, Graduate Student, CEE-Atmosphere and Energy